FairMedFM/FairMedFM/README.md

 ## Data

 You can either download our pre-processed data directly (see [next section](#use-our-pre-processed-data)) or pre-process customized data your self.
+However, not all dataset we used permit us to release the data on our end (e.g., dataset like MIMIC and ADNI requires the user go through their data usage application first).
+In such case, we cannot provide the download link of our preprocessed dataset for them, but we have the original dataset downloading link and our pre-process scripts released.

 ### Preprocess data on your own
 We provide data preprocessing scripts for each datasets [here](./notebooks/preprocess).
 The data preprocessing contains 3 steps: